finos/common-domain-model/docs/product-model.md

-The `Observable` data type specifies the reference object to be observed for a price, which could be an underlying asset or a reference to something whcih can be observed but not actually transfered, such as an index or a foreign exchange rate.
+The `Observable` data type specifies the reference object to be observed for a price, which could be an underlying asset or a reference to something which can be observed but not actually transfered, such as an index or a foreign exchange rate.

 The Observable data type requires the specification of either a